monero-project/kastelo/README.md

 1. [Safe, Vault](https://en.wikipedia.org/wiki/Esperanto), a place to store valuables
 2. An open hardware Monero wallet

+#Actual firmware efforts:
+please go to firmware/Monezor_fw and read README there

 ## Disclaimers
 - No hardware available
 - Currently in the design and pre-fabrication stage